julelang/manual/src/std/net.md

 ```jule
 fn ConnectTimeout(network: Network, addr: str, timeout: time::DurInt)!: Conn
 ```
 Same as `Connect`, but uses timeout.
 For UDP networks, timeout will be ignored.
+Timeout precision is microseconds.
+If the timeout is below one microsecond it will be ignored.

 ---